ottobunge/CDKTF-Asset-Management/README.md

 # Asset Management with AWS Secrets Manager

-This project demonstrates a secure approach to managing sensitive dependencies using AWS CDK for Terraform (CDKTF) and AWS Secrets Manager.
-It enables organizations to implement a separation of concerns between teams that manage secrets and teams that develop applications.
+This project demonstrates a secure approach to managing sensitive dependencies using AWS CDK for Terraform (CDKTF) and AWS Secrets Manager, enabling separation of concerns between security/ops and development teams.

 ## Overview

 The system consists of two main components:

-1. **DependencyStack**: Used by security/ops teams to safely store sensitive configuration data (like database credentials, API keys, etc.) in AWS Secrets Manager.
+1. **DependencyStack**: Used by security/ops teams to safely store sensitive configuration data (like database credentials, API keys, etc.) and environment settings in AWS Secrets Manager.
-2. **Application Stack**: Used by development teams to access these secrets without direct exposure to the sensitive values.
+2. **Application Stack**: Used by development teams to access these secrets and settings without direct exposure to the sensitive values.

 ## Security Benefits
 - Developers don't need direct access to sensitive credentials
 - Reduced risk of secret leakage through developer environments
 - Centralized secret management